egaskin/f1l-internship-emulator/README.md

 HER2-positive breast and gastric cancers can be treated using Trastuzumab (Greenblatt & Khaddour 2024; Herceptin 2024, Section 14 "Clinical Studies").

 ### How does Bevacizumab work?
-Bevacizumab is a mAb that binds the signaling protein vascular endothelial growth factor (VEGF) then prevents VEGF to intended endothelial cell surface receptors Fl1-1 and KDR
+Bevacizumab is a mAb that binds the paracrine signaling protein vascular endothelial growth factor (VEGF) then prevents VEGF to intended endothelial cell surface receptors Fl1-1 and KDR
 (Bevacizumab 2022, see "Mechanism of Action" and "Description").
 VEGF binding its receptors causes endothelial cell proliferation and formation of new blood vessels according to angiogenesis models.
 Therefore, Bevacizumab uses mechanism of action 3 described above.

 Bevacizumab can be used to treat a variety of cancers, including: cervical cancer, metastatic colorectal cancer, non-squamous non-small cell lung cancer, ovarian, glioblastoma, and more
 (Gerriets & Kasi 2023; Bevacizumab 2022, Section 14 "Clinical Studies")

 ### Paraphrasing the KSQ
-The KSQ of this work is: how can we use open source, scRNA-seq data collected from a variety of cancer cell lines to determine the effectiveness of FDA approved antibody therapies Trastuzumab and Bevacizumab to treat other types of cancer the therapies have not yet been approved for?
+- The KSQ of this work is: how can we use open source, scRNA-seq data collected from a variety of cancer cell lines to determine the effectiveness of FDA approved antibody therapies Trastuzumab and Bevacizumab to treat other types of cancer the therapies have not yet been approved?
+- How can we use transcriptome data from different cancer cell types and knowledge of Trastuzumab and Bevacizumab mechanisms and molecular targets to identify other cancers that may be worth exploring as clinical targets?

 ### Remaining Questions
 - Where can we get "open source, scRNA-seq data collected from a variety of cancer cell lines"?
 CCLE?
 - What kind of cancers should I expect to behave like the ones treated by Trastuzumab and Bevacizumab?
-Perhaps cancers that have similar causal mechanisms to HER2 and/or VEGF?
+Obvious starting point: find cancers with VEGF and/or HER2 over-expression; perhaps cancers that have similar causal mechanisms to HER2 and/or VEGF?
 - What kind of (statistical) analysis on the scRNA-seq data will help determine that Trastuzumab and/or Bevacizumab might on a given cancer cell line?
 One sanity check is to make sure that the analysis shows that the cancers *we know they **are** effective on* are confirmed by our analysis (and cancers that we know they are not effective on).

 ## References
 Bevacizumab [Package Insert].
 (2022, September 18).
-Genentech. https://www.accessdata.fda.gov/drugsatfda_docs/label/2022/125085s340lbl.pdf accessed from https://www.accessdata.fda.gov/scripts/cder/daf/index.cfm?event=overview.process&ApplNo=125085
+Genentech. https://www.accessdata.fda.gov/drugsatfda_docs/label/2022/125085s340lbl.pdf

 Gerriets V, Kasi A. Bevacizumab.
 [Updated 2023 Aug 28].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2024 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK482126/